 When I first embarked upon the journey that would ultimately propel me to the competitive bodybuilding stage, there was quite a bit for a newbie like myself to learn about this exciting undertaking.
 Probably the most crucial piece of advice given to me by my Coach had little to do with dumbbells, repetitions, and numbers of sets.
 I recall being told that successful bodybuilding required focus and discipline in 2 very different arenas: the gym and the kitchen.

 I soon came to discover that this was not an equitable, 50/50 split, either.
 As it turns out, decisions in the kitchen comprised about 70% of the equation.
 I am often one to learn things the hard way, unfortunately; thus, it was only through extensive trial and error that I arrived at the realization of just how important proper nutrition and the timing of nutrient intake can be for a successful bodybuilder.

-Upon completion of my ACE Health Coaching certification, I was able to offer meal plan guidance to those clients who were seriously dedicated to changing their health through lifestyle modifications.
+I obtained my Health Coaching certification and I was able to offer meal plan guidance to those clients who were seriously dedicated to changing their health through lifestyle modifications.
 Since that time, a contentious debate seems to have evolved regarding just which professionals are deemed legally qualified to dispense nutritional counseling; and personal trainers have come under a great deal of scrutiny on this very topic.

 As it turns out, the laws governing which individuals are working within their legal scope of practice when dispensing nutritional guidance vary from state to state.
 One case in particular, involving the work of a food blogger in North Carolina, brought this to the forefront of public awareness.
 The North Carolina Board of Dietetics/Nutrition attempted to send this individual to jail for publicly recounting his personal battle against diabetes and encouraging others to follow his lifestyle.